An Introduction to Character Education

 Practising your character each day.

-Our core curriculum is supported by our daily Personal Learning and Development (PLAD) programme, developed in liaison with the world-leading Jubilee Centre for Character and Virtues, based at the University of Birmingham.
+Our core curriculum is supported by our daily Learning for Life (L4L) programme, developed in liaison with the world-leading Jubilee Centre for Character and Virtues, based at the University of Birmingham.

-The PLAD programme aims to develop character virtues as well as skills which will benefit students’ A level work and also support a successful start to higher education, employment or professional training.
+The L4L programme aims to develop character virtues as well as skills which will benefit students’ A Level work and also support a successful start to higher education, employment, or professional training.
 These skills will include how to use an academic library, effective research methodology and appropriate referencing of written work.